How to Zero Like a Hero: Sighting In Your Rifle

 3. Modification to the rifle.
 Just bought an awesome new muzzle brake for your AR?
 Better check your zero after replacing that old A2 flash hider.
 Different muzzle attachments work by redirecting the gas coming from the muzzle, and some of that gas leaves the barrel ahead of the bullet.

 It’s Not Easy Being a Hero

 Congratulations!
-You have all the info you need to go out there and zero your rifle with confidence and efficiency.
+You have all the info you need to go out there and zero your rifle with confidence.
 But it isn’t easy being a hero.
 Once your shooting buddies find out you’re the guy who can get their rifle shooting straight with less ammo expended and less time wasted, they’ll be lining up to beg you to help them sight in their favorite rifles as well.